oyalhi/update-using-dto/README.md

-# Update using DTO - with TypeScript
+# Updating an Object's Properties using TypeScript

 ## The Problem